 Limiting beliefs are developed during our early childhood and can be regarding any area of our life.
 Things such as beliefs about ourselves, money, relationships, health, and society are among the most common.
 Holding onto such beliefs becomes a major issue as we get older, and can gravely impact our self-worth, confidence, and even how we approach new challenges.

 Childhood beliefs are born during our younger years.
 They can be born from anything in our childhood, more commonly so from our parents or other elders in our lives.
 These need not always be words, however, and can be interpretations of various situations.
-For example, you may interpret a parent’s absence as a sign that they don’t care about you, which can result in people-pleasing behavior or abandonment issues.
-But, as we grow older we learn that absence can mean many things such as working to pay the bills and isn’t necessarily anything to do with us.
+For example, you may interpret a parent’s absence as a sign that they don’t care about you, which can result in people-pleasing behaviour or abandonment issues.
+But, as we grow older we learn that absence can mean many things such as working to pay the bills and isn’t necessarily have anything to do with us.

-While we may understand childhood beliefs more now as adults, it doesn’t stop us from acting on the behaviors we’ve learned.
-Despite knowing that mum went to work every day to pay the bills, why might we still feel abandoned or even act on people-pleasing behavior?
+While we may understand childhood beliefs more now as adults, it doesn’t stop us from acting on the behaviours we’ve learned.
+Despite knowing that mum went to work every day to pay the bills, why might we still feel abandoned or even act on people-pleasing behaviour?
 It’s because our childhood beliefs are stored deep within our subconscious.
 They’re so ingrained, in fact, that they might be considered part of our brain’s structure.